Have you ever wondered what is fact and what is fiction when hearing about the endless diet plans and weight loss methods? If so, you’re not alone.

 When people eat man-made “low-fat” versions of foods that are meant to be naturally fatty, they are introducing chemicals into their diet.

-Butter, lard, dairy, oil and meat are healthier and can lead to having a leaner body than eating chemically-altered foods like non-fat dairy, margerine and meat alternatives.
+Butter, lard, dairy, oil, and meat are healthier and can lead to having a leaner body than eating chemically-altered foods like non-fat dairy, margarine and meat alternatives.

 Fats also provide more energy and are more filling than when eating only carbohydrates.

 Myth #2: Eating Red Meat Can Kill You

 With the vegan and vegetarian craze spreading in recent years, many people are under the impression that eating red meat is bad for your health and even can lead to heart disease and death.